1. The Auctioneers sell as agents for the seller and as such are not responsible for any default by seller or buyer.

 11. No lot can be transferred, nor can any lot be removed during the sale and the purchase money or balance thereof must be paid in full before removal of such lot.

-12. Purchasers shall pay for and remove their lots at their own expense and risk as soon as possible and in any event by 4pm the day after the sale.
-Any lots not paid for and removed by the purchaser by such time may be re-sold by the Auctioneers either by private treaty at any price or without reserve in their or any other auction room.
-A cheque for any balance of proceeds of re-sale remaining after deducting the balance of the purchase price payable by the purchaser and all other costs and expenses relating to the lots will be posted at the purchaser’s risk to the purchaser at his last known address.
-If the proceeds of re-sale are insufficient to cover the balance of the purchase price and all other costs and expenses the purchaser shall pay the amount of the deficiency forthwith on demand to the Auctioneers.
+12. Purchasers shall pay for and remove their lots at their own expense and risk as soon as possible and in any event by 4.45pm following the day of the sale.
+Any lots not paid for and removed by the purchaser by such time will be subject to a storage charge of £5 per lot per day plus administration costs.
+Any items not cleared After 14 days we will re-sell and your deposit will be credited against all costs, you will lose the right to purchase .
+If the proceeds of re-sale are insufficient to cover the balance of the original purchase price and all other costs and expenses the purchaser shall pay the balance at the discretion of the company.

 13. If the Auctioneers decide to store any lot or cause it to be stored whether at their own premises or elsewhere this will be at the sole expense of the purchaser and the lot will only be released after payment in full of the purchase price, the accrued costs of removal, storage and insurance (if any) and all other costs incurred in connection with the lot.
 The Auctioneers may also charge interest at a rate of 2% above the base rate of Barclays Bank plc from time to time on the purchase price to the extent it remains unpaid for more than seven days from the date of the sale.